-Of course it is!
-Christmas is celebrated in the most unexpected places, often spectacularly.
+Christmas is celebrated overseas in the most unexpected places, often spectacularly.
 Not many countries will want to miss out of a consumer fiesta this big and in some countries, the religious aspect is massively important.

 The photo below was taken in Kuala Lumpur Malaysia, just before Christmas.
 Malaysia is a country with many religions and traditions, you’ll find all the festivals here.
 We enjoyed the malls and Christmas movies enormously, they’re unusual after months in country Thailand or Vietnam.
 The Christmas blockbuster Star Wars movie and The Rock in Jumanji were in English in the huge sparkling malls.
-A good time was had by all and we caught up with old friends at Back Home Kuala Lumpur.
+A good time was had by all, and we caught up with old friends at Back Home Kuala Lumpur.

 This photo was taken in Sukhothai Thailand, again, just before Christmas.
 Sukhothai is a quiet sleepy town in a fairly remote part of Thailand.
 You can’t even escape Christmas here!